 Engine speed and vehicle movement are controlled by pressing the throttle lever.
 The throttle lever is spring loaded and engine speed returns to idle when the lever is released.
 This vehicle is equipped with a Polaris Electronic Throttle Control (ETC) which is designed to reduce the risk of a frozen or stuck throttle.
-In the event the throttle should stick in an open position, engine RPM will diminish and power to the rear wheels will cease when the operator releases the throttle lever.
+In the event the throttle cable should stick in an open position, the engine will stop and power to the rear wheels will cease when the operator releases the throttle lever.